PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-proposal.md

 * Be plain text or Markdown
 * Describe a [MVP](/notes/capstone-mvp.md) that meets [the capstone requirements](/notes/capstone-intro.md#requirements)
 * Describe a project that you can finish in time
+* Be kept up-to-date as your project expands or evolves

 ## Rubric